POsten040/week-4-project/README.md

 ## Description

 This webpage will give users a choice of pizza sizes and toppings to choose from.
 After they submit their order they will be shown a price for the pizza.
+They can also view the details of their order, and start the order over with the click of a button.

 ## Installation Requirements